-Physician assistant students and licensed clinicians have been traveling to the region of Alta Verapaz, Guatemala for the past 5 years to provide medical support and health care to members of a unique indigenous community.
+Physician assistant students and licensed clinicians have been traveling to the region of Alta Verapaz, Guatemala since 2015 to provide medical support and health care to members of a unique indigenous community.
 The patient population in this region includes descendants from a Mayan culture called the Poqomchi'.
 They live in remote villages spread out among the mountain ranges here that require hiking to and from their communities each day in order to reach them to set up rural clinics annually.
 Otherwise, they have limited access to basic medical care.
 Our group is able to see and treat approximately 500 patients in just one week.
 Patients range in age from newborn to geriatric.
 We are committed to implementing sustainable projects in addition to our annual mission trip, including our newest project of building a multi-specialty medical & surgical clinic to support this patient population throughout the year.

 In order to integrate with the Poqomchi' communities, we work with local Guatemalan service organizations dedicated to allocating resources both locally and internationally to provide support for their people.
 We could not do what we do without support from Living to Serve (AVIS) and Mision Vida Nueva.
 In addition to medical care, we are committed to providing sustainable solutions to ultimately prevent the medical conditions we see and treat each year.
 With the help of AVIS, we are able to do this by installing wood-burning stoves that divert smoke outside of the families' homes and durable water filtration systems to decrease the amount of waterborne-pathogen-associated ailments.